sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 - Reusing Code: Avoid repetition of code.
 - Maintainability and Debugging: Smaller methods are easier to debug and understand.

-Let's look at an example with repetition of code and then we will create a method to reduce the repetition.
+Let's look at an example with repetition and then we will create a method to reduce the redundant code.

 .. clickablearea:: q5_1_1